 Bubble sorts are a good sorting method to use when you’re just starting to learn about sorting algorithms.
 A bubble sort is a simple way to sort a list of items that do not appear in order.

 Bubble sorts work best when you have a list with only a few objects.
 This is because when a bubble sort only has to make a few comparisons, it is very quick.
 When you need to sort a larger list, there are more efficient algorithms that you can use.
 Most developers would opt to use a method like an insertion sort to sort a longer list of items.

 Let’s get into the weeds and start to walk through how a bubble sort works.
 We’ll start with the following list, whose elements appear in the wrong order:

 Our bubble sort starts by comparing the first and second elements in our list.
-If the first element is greater than the second, then these two elements are swapped.
+If the first element is greater than the second, then we swap these two elements.